But which mode of transport is better for you?

 Riding an e-bike feels like riding a normal bicycle.
 So if you've ridden a bike before, you should find it a safe way to get around.

-The e-bike wins it!
+The e-bike just about wins this one.

 E-scooter 🛴 2 | E-bike 🚲 3